darthrellimnad/evergreen-functional-fe-web-app/README.md

 This book should be accessible for many, and is a good place to start learning about functional coding: [Mostly adequate guide to Functional Programming (in javascript)](https://github.com/MostlyAdequate/mostly-adequate-guide)

-...and if you just need a simple website or webpage, just use HTML/CSS and as little JS as possible!
+...and if you just need a basic website or webpage, just use HTML/CSS and as little JS as possible!
 HTML and CSS are pretty powerful on their own these days and only getting better.
 A design system, pattern library, a11y testing and quality assurance will be helpful regardless.

 ## Contributors
 Too many to name... you know who you are.
 Thank you all. 🤘💥❤️